Private Joseph Dunbar Sinclair

 Alice had 5 children with Joe when he returned home.
 He finally married her in 1922 in Murwillumbah.
 Joe died 6th May 1930 in Murwillumbah & is buried in Murwillumbah Old Cemetery.
 Alice died in 1969

-NEWSPAPER ARTICLE
+NEWSPAPER ARTICLE MAY 1930

 MR. J. D. SINCLAIR

 The death occurred at Murwillumbah on Tuesday of Mr. Joseph Dunbar Sinclair, of Nobby's Creek, at the age of 60 years, after a brief illness.
 The late Mr. Sinclair was a returned soldier, having served in France with the 42nd Battalion for two years.
 He was one of six brothers who saw war service, and four sons of these brothers were also with the forces.
 He was invalided home suffering from wounds and the effects of gas and it is thought that his death was due in some measure to his war injuries.
-The late Mr. Sinclair had followed the occupations of dairyman and labourer in the Murwillumbah and Nobby Creek districts for about 25 years, and previous to that was engaged in similar pursuits on the Richmond River.
+The late Mr. Sinclair had followed the occupations of dairyman and labourer in the Murwillumbah and Nobby Creek districts for about 25 years, and before that was engaged in similar pursuits on the Richmond River.
 He is survived by a widow and seven children.
 The sons are Arthur Leslie (Tweed Heads), Eric Alton (Bellbird, Cessnock), and John (Nobby's Creek).
 Another son, Darcy, was killed at Gallipoli in 1915.
 The daughters are Kathleen, Joyce, Elsie, and Jean, all of Nobby's Creek.
 The funeral took place at Murwillumbah on Wednesday.

 If you have any additional information about this individual, we invite you to email us at rsl@msmc.org.au.